 The brain requires a steady flow of sugar.
 When your blood sugar levels fluctuate your subconscious mind panics and goes into survival mode.
 This in turn triggers cravings particularly for high calorie foods.

-Other consequences of poor sleep are an increased risk of inflammation, insulin resistance and increased blood triglycerides (a type of fat that in high levels can increase your risk of heart disease).
+Other consequences of poor sleep are an increased risk of inflammation and increased blood triglycerides (a type of fat that in high levels can increase your risk of heart disease).
 In fact those that have less than five hours of sleep a night have a 46% increased risk of developing diabetes compared to those who get seven to eight hours.

 The things that affect our sleep quality and lead to high stress or overwhelm are mostly PROCESSED FOODS, POLLUTANTS AND LIFE’S PRESSURES.
 So essentially the key areas we need to look at to improve sleep and stress are diet, detoxification and relaxation.